Prequalification Terms and Conditions

 - (E) all applicable Laws; and

-- (ii) participate in and organise meetings scheduled by CAF;
+- (II) participate in and organise meetings scheduled by CAF, the Auditor and the Union;

-- (iii) respond to and facilitate requests by CAF for information relating to, and access to, the Company or Personnel including any person involved in the Company’s operations in a timely manner;
+- (III) respond to and facilitate requests by CAF, the Auditor and the Union for information relating to, and access to, the Company or Personnel including any person involved in the Company’s operations in a timely manner;

-- (vii) notify us if a Change in Control is proposed to occur.
+- (VII) notify CAF if a Change in Control is proposed to occur.

 (c) You agree to provide CAF with such information and assistance as CAF reasonably requests from time to time in connection with the further development of the CAF Prequalification Scheme, for instance, by participating in feedback sessions and interviews.